-- CFR: capital financing requirement the Councils annual underlying borrowing need to finance all previous and in-year capital expenditure. - CIPFA: Chartered Institute of Public Finance and Accountancy the professional accounting body that oversees and sets standards in the UK for local authority finance and treasury management. - DLUHC: the Department for Levelling Up, Housing and Communities the Government department that directs local authorities in England (previously The Ministry for Housing, Communities and Local Government). - ESG: Environmental, Social and Governance, a set of standards measuring a business's impact on the environment, society, and how transparent and accountable it is, considered when making investment decisions - Gilts: gilts are bonds issued by the UK Government to borrow money on the financial markets.
+- CDS: Credit Default Swaps.
+Financial contracts in which the buyer purchases protection against loses on default of a counterparty.
+The price of the 'insurance premium' is therefore a good guide to perceived risk - CFR: capital financing requirement the Councils annual underlying borrowing need to finance all previous and in-year capital expenditure. - CIPFA: Chartered Institute of Public Finance and Accountancy the professional accounting body that oversees and sets standards in the UK for local authority finance and treasury management. - MHCLG: The Ministry of Housing, Communities and Local Government the Government department that directs local authorities in England - ESG: Environmental, Social and Governance, a set of standards measuring a business's impact on the environment, society, and how transparent and accountable it is, considered when making investment decisions - Gilts: gilts are bonds issued by the UK Government to borrow money on the financial markets.
 The interest (yields) payable on Gilts are usually fixed and so will change inversely to the price of gilts i.e. a rise in the price of a gilt will mean that its yield will fall. - LOBO: a loan carrying provision for the lender to periodically amend the interest rate applicable.
 If the lender chooses to exercise this option, the borrower then receives a secondary option to choose to repay the loan without penalty. - MRP: minimum revenue provision a statutory annual minimum revenue charge to cover debt repayment which in effect reduces the total outstanding CFR. - PWLB: Public Works Loan Board a Dept. within H.M.
 Treasury which provides loans to local authorities to finance capital expenditure. - QE: Quantitative Easing involves a central bank buying assets in the open market to support economic stability. - QT: Quantitative Tightening is the opposite to QE whereby the central bank sells assets back into the market to reduce its holdings once the economy can support such action. - S151 Officer: an Officer appointed under section 151 of the Local Government Act to carry out the duties of 'Responsible Financial Officer' as defined by CIPFA - SONIA: Sterling Overnight Index Average, the 'risk-free' rate for market transactions. - TMSS: the annual Treasury Management Strategy Statement reports that all local authorities are required to submit for approval by full Council before the start of each financial year.

-We continue to mitigate counterparty risk as far as possible, primarily through the use of short-term investments with highly rated counterparties.
+We continue to mitigate counterparty risk as far as possible, primarily through the use of shortterm investments with highly rated counterparties.

-We note the Bank of England's view that UK Banks remain well capitalised heading into, what is expected to be, a more volatile economic environment.
+The Bank of England's view is that UK Banks remain well capitalised for what is expected to be a more volatile economic period.